TITLE 56: LABOR AND EMPLOYMENT

 "Board" means the Board of Review of the Department of Employment Security.

-"Certification" means an individual's attestation to facts regarding his eligibility for benefits for a particular period.
-The Department may provide for certification in person, by telephone, or by mail.
+"Certification" means an individual's attestation to facts regarding his or her eligibility for benefits for a particular period.
+The Department may provide for certification in person, by telephone, by mail, or through the internet.
 In many instances, depending upon the context, the terms "certification" and "certification form" and "claim certification" or the like should be considered synonymous.

-"Certification Day" means the day of the week designated for a telephone filer to call to certify for benefits.
+"Certification Day" means the day of the week designated for a telephone or internet filer to certify for benefits.

-"Certification Detail Screen" means the record maintained by the Telephone Certification System of the claimant's responses to questions asked during a completed telephone certification, and the date of the claimant's call to access the system with respect to that completed certification.
+"Certification Detail Screen" means the record maintained by the Department of the claimant's responses to questions asked during a completed telephone or internet certification, and the date of the claimant's call or internet access to the Department's system with respect to that completed certification.

 "Claims Series" means a week or series of consecutive weeks for which benefit or waiting week credit is granted.